emartech/sms-partner-api-spec/openapi/sms/v1/docs/readme.md

 And we subsequently provide:

 - Confirmation of setup completion on an environment (staging / production)
-- Emarsys SMS OAuth details (host, endpoints, client ID) to verify requests
+- Emarsys SMS OAuth Client ID (to verify requests)

 ### Authorization